Eversense E3 Continuous Glucose Monitor Gains FDA Approval, Offers Extended Wear-Time

 The CGM prioritizes accuracy and wear-time.
 It should be available to patients in the United States through Ascensia Diabetes Care (Senseonic’s global commercial partner) as soon as the second quarter of 2022.

 The E3 comes with a removable transmitter worn above the skin over the implanted sensor that is kept in place with a mild silicone-based adhesive, improving the discretion of the device.
-The E3 transmitter provides discreet on-body vibratory alerts and transmits data to a mobile app where patients can see real-time glucose levels, trends in their glucose levels over time, and view their displayed alerts.
+The E3 transmitter provides discreet on-body vibratory alerts and transmits data to a mobile app where patients can see real-time blood glucose levels, trends in their blood glucose levels over time and view their displayed alerts.

 In a PROMISE study (clinical trial), which was delayed one year because of COVID-19, the third generation sensor demonstrated a mean absolute relative difference (MARD) of 8.5 percent.
 MARD scores identify the accuracy of a CGM.
 As of 2020, MARD scores of 10 percent or lower are considered ideal for CGMs.

-“Patients will appreciate the excellent accuracy of the system and the ability of the sensor to last 6 months.
-This is another step forward for patients who desire to manage their diabetes with all the advantages of the Eversense CGM with the fully implantable sensor,” said Satish Garg, M.D., Professor of Medicine and Director of the Adult Diabetes Program at the Barbara Davis Center of the University of Colorado, and the Principal Investigator of the PROMISE Study.
+“Patients will appreciate the excellent accuracy of the system and the ability of the sensor to last six months.
+This is another step forward for patients who desire to manage their diabetes with all the advantages of the Eversense CGM with the fully implantable sensor,” said Satish Garg, M.D., professor of Medicine and director of the Adult Diabetes Program at the Barbara Davis Center of the University of Colorado and the principal investigator of the PROMISE Study.

 Eversense reports that after multiple clinical trials, their currently accessible CGMs helped patients with diabetes lower their A1Cs by an average of 0.5 percent in the first 90 days of wear-time.
 Patients could wear former versions of the Eversense continuous glucose monitors for three months, which was a feat in and of itself for the community (as most CGMs on the market today allow for 10 to 14-day wear).
 However, there are some barriers for patients with diabetes to gain access to the technology.